polpielladev/polpiella.dev/src/_posts/building-layouts-with-accessibility-in-mind-part-1.md

 ])
 ```

-As you can see in the video below, the content is nicely centered and always keeps a width suitable for reading:
+As you can see in the image below, the content is nicely centered and always keeps a width suitable for reading:

 ![](/assets/posts/building-layouts-with-accessibility-in-mind-part-1/readable-content-guide.png)